Writtic/docker-storm/README.md

 This tells Docker to expose the Docker UI container's port 8080 as port 49080 on the host<br/>

 If you are running docker natively you can use localhost.
-If you're using boot2docker, then do:
+If you're using docker-machine, then do:

-    $ boot2docker ip
+    $ docker-machine ip
-    The VM's Host only interface IP address is: 192.168.59.103
+    The VM's Host only interface IP address is: 192.168.99.100

 Which returns your docker VM's IP.<br/>
 So, to open storm UI, type the following in your browser: